 Keeping eyebrows healthy and in shape is essential because they can define your facial features.
-But factors like nutrient deficiencies, skin conditions, thyroid dysfunction, stress, aging, and certain other autoimmune conditions may cause eyebrow hair loss.
+But factors like nutrient deficiencies, skin conditions, thyroid dysfunction, stress, aging, certain autoimmune conditions like alopecia, hypotrichosis, medical treatments like chemotherapy, and genetics may cause eyebrow hair loss.
 But do not fret if you observe eyebrow thinning.
 It may have a number of causes.
 This article explores the causes of eyebrow hair loss, ways to minimize it, and certain tips to prevent it.
 Keep reading.

 In This Article